Call4Cloud | MMP-C | Autopilot | Device Preparation

 When using WHfB, the Cloud Experience Credential Provider {C5D7540A-CD51-453B-B22B-05305BA03F07} will not be the default sign-in option.
 WHfB will still be in command!

-Of course, you also need to make sure Windows Hello isn’t enabled in the tenant-wide Windows Hello for Business Windows Enrollment settings.
+Of course, you also need to ensure Windows Hello isn’t enabled in the tenant-wide Windows Hello for Business Windows Enrollment settings.
 You will need to set it to DISABLED!!
-Configuring it to not configured is not sufficient to disable it!
+Configuring it to not be configured is not sufficient to disable it!

 6. Remove the old Hello creds